-- 1. The proposal is for - a new major/specialization/concentration (e.g., History) in an already approved degree program (e.g., BA, BSc, etc.) that has been offered across a range of disciplines in the institution in Alberta (i.e., the institution has a successful track record in implementing new programs and has experience in offering that level of degree in Alberta), or - a new degree program that is building on an existing major/specialization currently offered under another program in Alberta and is at the same level (e.g., Bachelor of International Studies where a Bachelor of Arts with a major in International Relations exists). - 2.
-An appropriate number of permanent, qualified faculty are in place in the department/discipline. - 3.
-Degree nomenclature of the proposed program is widely recognized. - 4.
+- 3. Degree nomenclature of the proposed program accurately and clearly conveys to stakeholders (e.g., students, prospective employers, academic institutions) the content of the proposed program. - 4.
 Program scale is well within the capacity and the resources of the institution to implement and sustain the program. - 5.
-Evidence of risk assessment both with respect to risks to existing programs and to the program under review (i.e., unexpected enrolment, inability to procure staff) is presented and no financial concerns are apparent. - 6.
-Internal vetting and assessment practices, including those for post-implementation review, are well established and clearly documented.
-The use of external assessment and consultation with stakeholders in the initial proposal strengthens the case for an expedited review.
-Normally, this external assessment and the institution's response to it must accompany the proposal and request.
+Evidence of risk assessment both with respect to risks to existing programs and to the program under review (e.g., unexpected enrolment issues, inability to procure staff) is presented and no financial concerns are apparent. - 6.
+Internal vetting and quality assurance practices, including those for post implementation review, are well established and clearly documented.
+The use of independent academic experts by the institution to review the full proposal (Parts A and B) prior to submission to Council benefits program development and provides the judgment of experts whose specialized knowledge may not be found among the members of PRSC.
+For these reasons, an external review is expected.
+The full external assessment report(s) and the institution's response must accompany the proposal and request, and should describe the materials made available to reviewers and the basis for its decision as to whether or not a site visit was carried out.
+If an institution chooses not to engage external reviewer(s), it must justify its decision.
 In engaging external experts, institutions should be guided by Council's guideline on Independent Academic Experts (Appendix G).